-Routes of travel through a facility should address the full range of individuals that may use them, They must provide the clear width necessary for persons using wheelchairs or scooters, those pushing strollers or those travelling in pairs.
-Consideration should be given not just to the width of items, such as wheelchairs and scooters, but also to their manoeuvrability.
+Routes of travel through a facility should address the full range of individuals that may use them.
+They must provide the clear width necessary for persons using wheelchairs or scooters, those pushing strollers or those travelling in pairs.
+Consideration should be given to the width and maneuverability of mobility devices, such as wheelchairs and scooters.
 While a corridor may be wide enough for a person to drive a scooter in a straight line, it may not be possible to make a turn around a corner.
 The preferred minimum width for primary accessible routes is 1830 mm (72 in.).

 Strong colour contrasts and/or tactile pathways set into floors may be used to assist individuals with vision loss/no vision to negotiate an environment.

 Edge protection that guards a change in level is an important safety feature for all users.